Energy Efficiency for Multifamily Buildings

 - Proposal review: If you have a proposal from a contractor for an energy efficiency project, we’ll review it to make sure that all energy saving opportunities are included, and that it meets eligibility requirements for Seattle City Light financial incentives.

-- Direct-install services are energy efficiency improvements made in individual units at no cost to owners or occupants.
-These include installation of energy-efficient lighting (LEDs), and complimentary distribution of low-flow showerheads, faucet aerators, and advanced power strips.
+- Direct-install services are energy efficiency improvements made in individual units and building common areas at no cost to owners or occupants.
+These include installation of energy-efficient lighting (LEDs), and complimentary distribution of low-flow showerheads and faucet aerators.

 - Comprehensive energy projects take a whole-building approach rather than focusing on individual units or common areas within a building.
 These typically begin with an energy assessment to identify the most cost-effective strategies and incentive opportunities to maximize energy efficiency and return on investment.